telerik/ajax-docs/general-information/controlling-visual-appearance/fonts.md

 * Metro—font-family: "Segoe UI", Arial, Helvetica, sans-serif;

->note The Material skin includes the **Roboto** font-file from the Google cloud.
+>tip The Material skin includes the **Roboto** font-file from the Google cloud.
 It will be used even if it is not installed on the user computer, but downloading it requires an active Internet connection.

 The [Use Material Skin Without Active Internet Connection](http://www.telerik.com/support/kb/aspnet-ajax/details/use-material-skin-without-active-internet-connection) KB article explains a possible approach to avoid these requests.